anniemarlow/four-bar-linkage/README.md

 **functions:** 'functions.py'

-run the project from the main file
+to run the project, use the main file ('four-bar-linkage.ipynb')